 You can use this command to install the GitHub CLI software:

 Install GitHub CLI with Chocolatey

-Chocolatey is an open source package manager tool that can be used to help automate the installation, upgrade and removal of software on your Windows hardware.
+Chocolatey is an open-source package manager tool that can help automate the installation, upgrade and removal of software on your Windows hardware.

-If you already have Chocolately installed on your machine you can type in the following command to install GitHub CLI:
+If you already have Chocolatey installed on your machine, you can type in the following command to install GitHub CLI:

 choco install gh